One Day in: Eidfjord - Climbing the Kjeasen, a Norwegian Gem

 As you reach a crossroads, there is a sign pointing towards the Sima Hydropowerplant, which you follow by taking a left turn.
 One bridge over a river later and you find yourself on the premises of the plant.
-Simply follow the road, cross the parking lot until you reach the waterfront.
-Here you can continue on, keeping the fjord always on your left until you find a broad gravel path leading to the water outlet beneath the machine house.
+Follow the road, cross the parking lot until you reach the waterfront.
+Here you can continue, keeping the fjord always on your left until you find a broad gravel path leading to the water outlet beneath the machine house.
 Here you will also find the first signs pointing you in the right direction.
 You cross the water outlet directly at the machine house.
-A tiny, unremarkable block of concrete, built half into the mountainside, it reveals nothing of the gargantuan forces with which the water shoots through pipes and turbines that are entirely hidden from view.
+A tiny, unremarkable concrete blockhouse, built half into the mountainside, it reveals nothing of the gargantuan forces with which the water shoots through pipes and turbines that are entirely hidden from view.
 Only if you look down at the water streaming below your little bridge and the vortices it forms upon hitting the calm fjord, you can somewhat guess what might be going on behind those walls.

 After crossing the water, you now follow a small path over big boulders until you reach a wooden footbridge, anchored into a steep granite wall.
 This is the first and most accessible of its kind.
-While it is narrow, and not equipped with a guard rail, you can find emotional support in the fact that you are not exposed to any sort of hight.
+While it is narrow and not equipped with a guard rail, you can find emotional support because you cannot be exposed to any hight.
 This is, however, the last time any comfort of this kind is offered.
-And since the bridges become progressively narrower and higher, I can only recommend turning around, if even this first bridge poses a challenge.
+And since the bridges become progressively narrower and higher, I can only recommend turning around if this first bridge poses a challenge.

 After reaching the other side, there is a steep path waiting for you.
 Through a thick forest, you ascent over giant boulders, giving you the feeling of climbing a steep staircase rather than a hiking trail.
 After crossing a rocky ravine of a little rivulet, the difficulty increases.
 Again and again, you will need to use your hands for support on big and steep steps.
 At plenty of spots, there will be a chance to look down at the fjord.
 Now a curious phenomenon can be observed.
 The higher you climb, the more the water below changes colour from a greenish-black to the turquoise of a glacial lake.
 This, of course, originates from the Sima Hydropower Plant itself, as it feeds from a pond situated much higher in the mountains and, therefore, brings water with the colour of freshly melted snow.
 And equally as cold.
-Now the higher you climb, the better you can see this, as the angle of your viewpoint, combined with reduced reflections from the black mountains around, reveal this hidden beauty.
+The higher you climb, the better you can see this, as your viewpoint's angle, combined with reduced reflections from the black mountains around, reveals this hidden beauty.

 After about three-quarters of an hour, depending on your fitness, you reach the second crossing over a naked granite slab.
 Here it is only one wooden log, anchored into the rock.
 There is a small rope to hold onto, while you balance over the wood, two hundred meters of granite wall above and below you.
 It is also an excellent place to take some pictures and enjoy the breathtaking views.

 From here on out the path gets even steeper.
 Now you frequently have to climb up wooden ladders or pull yourself up on ropes laid next to the track.
-There comes an opportunity to get close to a giant waterfall, at about the two-thirds point of the hike.
+There comes an opportunity to get close to a giant waterfall at about the hike's two-thirds point.
 Afterwards, the steepness eases off a little and finally, you reach the top, where an impressive viewpoint is located.
 Also situated here is a parking lot and road that ascended to this point through a long tunnel in the rocky mountainside.
 In case you prearranged for this you can be picked up by transport here.
 Otherwise, you'll have to climb down the same path you just ascended.
 Descending requires more care and takes, therefore, longer than the ascent.